Lucyjpjones/wean-cuisine/testing.md

    - I filled out the login form with a new username and password then clicked 'Login'.
 The modal stayed open and responded with a red flash message 'Incorrect Username and/or password'.

 - To check the Register functionality was working I first clicked on the 'login' button to ensure the modal appeared, which it did.
 Then I located the register tab and conducted some checks;
-  - I filled out the register form with a new username and password then clicked 'Register'.
-The modal closed, the log in button changed to log out and I received a message 'lucyjpj successfully logged in'.
+  - I filled out the registration form with a new username and password then clicked 'Register'.
+The modal closed, the login button changed to log out and I received a message 'lucyjpj successfully logged in'.

    - I filled out the login form with an already registered username and password then clicked 'Register'.
 The modal stayed open and responded with a red flash message 'Username already exists, please log in'.